 The American Indian Center has a variety of resources for current students at UNC Chapel.
 We have exciting volunteer opportunities and serve as a campus-wide resource for American Indian cultural and intellectual enrichment.

 The UNC American Indian Center offers two awards for students that have demonstrated an interest in serving the North Carolina American Indian population.
 These awards are the Carolina Native Service Scholars Award and The Faith Danielle Hedgepeth Scholarship Award.
 We are now accepting applications for both awards.

 Recipients will be honored at the 2017 Faith Award Luncheon on October 2nd and are strongly encouraged to attend.
 Deadlines and details for both awards are provided below.

 Carolina Native Service Scholars Award

 The Carolina Native Service Scholars Award will pay a portion of book and supply expenses for Summer Bridge students who have demonstrated service and/or leadership in a NC Native community.

 How to Apply

-Interested applicants should provide a two page single space essay (maximum) about their demonstrated service and/or leadership in a N.C.
-Native community.
-Applicants should reference their tribal affiliation in the essay.
+Interested applicants should provide a two-page single space essay (maximum) about their demonstrated service and/or leadership in a Native community in the state.

-Students receiving the award will be encouraged to work at least one year during their first two years on a service project at the American Indian Center where they will receive professional development, leadership, and community engagement training.
+Students receiving the award will be encouraged to work at least one year during their first two years on a service project at the American Indian Center where they will be exposed to professional development, leadership, and community engagement opportunities.
 At the end of their service project, each intern will provide a written summary of their experience to be shared with the family making this award possible.